APIDevTools/json-schema-ref-parser/docs/plugins/parsers.md

 // An array of file extensions (lowercased)
 canParse: [".txt", ".csv"]

-// A regular expression (matched against the FULL file path)
+// A regular expression (matched against the FULL file URL)
 canParse: /\.(txt|csv)$/i

 // A function that returns a truthy/falsy value